KCSO Full Interstate Victim List, Mid-May 1975

 The record below specifically consists of pages 1-2 [rotated], 3-4, and 6-9 from Box 25, Folder 11, "924-25-11 California Criminal Intelligence" of the King County Archives' Dropbox.

-WARNING: Please be aware that these investigative records contain details of violence — primarily of a sexual nature — against women and girls aged anywhere between 11 and 27 years old, which is described using blunt police terminology, as well as some dated terms (especially regarding race and female sexuality) that were more-or-less typical of the time period.
+Please be aware that these investigative records contain details of violence — primarily of a sexual nature — against women and girls aged anywhere between 10 and 44 years old (though primarily 27 and under), which is described using blunt police terminology, as well as some dated terms (especially regarding race and female sexuality) that were more-or-less typical of the time period.
 Some individuals may find these details and descriptions graphic or disturbing.
 Reader discretion is advised.

 Comments